douglasdavis/numpydoc.el/README.md

 ## Customization

+See inside Emacs with <kbd>M-x customize-group <RET> numpydoc</kbd>;

 <dl>
   <dt>numpydoc-prompt-for-input</dt>
   <dd>
-  If true you will be prompted to enter a short description and long description, a description for each function argument, and a description of the return if a return type hint is provided (default is t).
+  If true you will be prompted to enter a short description and long description, a description for each function argument, and a description of the return if a return type hint is provided.
   </dd>
   <dt>numpydoc-quote-char</dt>
   <dd>